Rome: Past and Present

 COURSEWORK

-Course 1 “Monuments of Ancient Rome” (mornings, 9am to 12noon) lectures are given primarily in the historic core of Rome studying in situ ancient structures including the Colosseum, Pantheon, Roman Forum, tomb of Augustus and the archaeological site of Ostia Antica.
+Course 1: “Monuments of Ancient Rome” (mornings, 9am to 12noon) lectures are given primarily on site in the historic core of Rome studying ancient structures including the Colosseum, Pantheon, Roman Forum, tomb of Augustus and the archaeological site of Ostia Antica.

 Timeline